t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

-Following the Internet principles and practice, clients and servers exchange payloads and rely on an information-model specification for proper encoding and in-terpretation of the exchanged messages.
+Following the Internet principles and practice, clients and servers exchange payloads and rely on an information-model specification for proper encoding and interpretation of the exchanged messages.
 The two endpoints are otherwise decoupled, they may be developed independently of each other and operate on different platforms and runtime environments.